 For example, the Brussels-Halle-Vilvoorde region is an area of ongoing linguistic tension as Dutch speakers have little option but to speak in French even within public services like the police.

 Language Policies that Promote and Protect

 Canada’s two official languages are English and French, both of which have equal standing in Parliament and in all federal institutions, including federal courts.
-However, National Post recently reported how Canada’s Foreign Minister, John Baird, has come under attack about a lack of Twitter statuses in French.
+However, the National Post reported in 2014 how Canada’s Foreign Minister, John Baird, has come under attack about a lack of Twitter statuses in French.